mianbreton/pysco/README.md

 # Initial conditions
 z_start = 49 # Starting redshift of the simulation
-seed = 42 # Seed for random number generation (completely random if negative) position_ICS = edge # Initial particle position on uniform grid.
+seed = 42 # Seed for random number generation (completely random if negative) position_ICS = center # Initial particle position on uniform grid.
 Put "center" or "edge" to start from cell centers or edges. fixed_ICS = False # Use fixed initial conditions (Gaussian Random Field).
 If True, fixes the amplitude to match exactly the input P(k) paired_ICS = False # Use paired initial conditions.
 If True, add π to the random phases (works only with fixed_ICS = True) dealiased_ICS = False # Dealiasing 2LPT and 3LPT components using Orszag 3/2 rule